-Uber Is Illegal in Medellin is part of the Punxsutawney TPOL Trip Report, where TPOL leaves the basement.
+Uber Is Illegal in Colombian Airports is part of the Punxsutawney TPOL Trip Report, where TPOL leaves the basement.
 It’s finally happening despite inconsistent policies, interruptions, and human stupidity as explained in these posts:

 - 11 Reasons Why I Still Don’t Want to Travel